PrabodhPandit/Bank-Loan-Case-Study/README.md

 In other words, the company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilize this knowledge for its portfolio and risk assessment.

-To develop your understanding of the domain, you are advised to independently research a little about risk analytics – understanding the types of variables and their significance should be enough).

 Data Understanding:

-Download the Dataset using the link given under dataset section on the right.

 `application_data.csv` contains all the information of the client at the time of application.